damnever/have-fun-1/README.md

 The current result(use docker) is not what I expected, maybe some thing wrong with network emulation, or docker ..

-Also, pprof, perf_event and other profile tools doesn't give a shit..

 ### In Real World (multi-datacenter)

+Is there some thing wrong with Golang(IO model/runtime)?

+pprof, perf_event and other profile tools doesn't give a shit..

 ```
-$ python client.py --addr 10.203.216.22:8020
+$ python client.py --addr 10.xx.xx.xx:8020
 0.621856927872 s
 0.215888977051 s
 0.106964111328 s